 - Project Key: This is the key for the project where you wish to create environments.
 The default value is default, because LaunchDarkly always has a project with key default.

-- Access Token: This is the token for the account under which you would like Release to create environments in LaunchDarkly.
-Create a new access token in the Authorization tab of the Account Settings page in LaunchDarkly.
-To learn more, read Creating API access tokens.
+- Access Token: This is the API access token for the account under which you would like Release to create environments in LaunchDarkly.

 - Environment Variables: The last three form elements define the names of the environment variables where Release stores the API keys from LaunchDarkly.
 You can change them to anything you like.
 Release uses these environment variables to store API keys as Kubernetes secrets.

-After you save the configuration, Release uses the Access Token to connect to your LaunchDarkly account.
+After you save the configuration, Release uses the API access token to connect to your LaunchDarkly account.

 The integration can take two actions, both of which are automated and handled by Release.